reynoldsnlp/AATSEEL-CALLing/README.md

 #### Suggestions and improvements

 If you have suggestions for this list, you can...
-  * submit an issue (requires registering on github)
+  * submit an issue
+    * requires registering a (free) account on github
   * tag me in a tweet (`@reynoldsnlp`)
   * write me an email (`robert_reynolds@byu.edu`)